 A student will normally declare his area of concentration during his sophomore year.
 The deadline for declaring an area of concentration overseen by a standing committee is set by that committee and may be as early as the fall of the sophomore year (see Area of Concentration).
 The deadline for declaring an area of concentration overseen by an individualized committee is mid semester of the fall semester of the junior year.
-With the approval of his committee, changes within a declared area of concentration may be made by filing a change of Area Concentration Form with the Registrars Office as late as mid semester of the fall semester of the fall semester of the fall semester of the fall semester of the senior year.
+With the approval of his committee, changes within a declared area of concentration may be made by filing a change of Area Concentration Form with the Registrars Office as late as mid semester of the fall semester of the senior year.
 Changes after that time may be made only by petition to the Curriculum Appeals Committee